Our 10 Must-Read Stories — the OZY Highlight Reel

 Why you should care

-From quinoa’s world takeover to a Facebook freedom fighter, here is the best of OZY this week.
+From abortion pills by mail to elephant-poop gin, here is the best of OZY this week.

-It’s been a getting-things-done kind of week on OZY.
-We introduced you to a man who is using Facebook to name and shame bad employers in Lebanon.
-In the sports arena, WNBA star Alana Beard is making a big move to the business world and building a professional ecosystem for women, and Andrew Freund is nurturing a growing sumo following on the West Coast (be sure to check out the photos).
+It’s been an eye-opening week on OZY.
+We brought you a harrowing story about the growing epidemic of an increasingly open, modern slave trade in Uganda.
+And in the news, we highlighted an under-the-radar battle against abortion facilitated by telemedicine.

-Also, did you know that quinoa — the growing of it, that is — is taking over the world?
-And that forests are learning to absorb more carbon as humans pump more into the air?
-Or that an author, whose books outsold Charles Dickens, faded into obscurity?
-We have even more delights for you to discover — thought-provoking stories about going retro with birth control, how to reduce your way to earlier retirement and marijuana’s new “martini” status.
-Here are our favorites on OZY this week.
+Other great stories this week: a woman who is using social media to elevate marginalized voices in publishing, startups that think we should get a cut of the cash Facebook makes off our data and how Gen Z is challenging the gender binary when it comes to love.

 Much more >>